logo

 The problem with simple password-based authentication is that it no longer serves the intended purpose as well as it used to.
 Even small companies now use multi-cloud systems and allow their employees to log in to them from various remote locations.
-The more passwords employees use, the more likely they are to reuse the same ones and resort to other bad practices, which is why password-related breaches are so common.
+The more passwords an employee uses, the more likely they are to reuse the same ones – which can lead to other bad practices.
+That’s why password-related breaches are so common.

-Multi-factor authentication, or MFA for short, is an authentication method that requires the user to provide at least two pieces of evidence in order to be granted access to a protected resource, such as a cloud service.
+Multi-factor authentication is an authentication method that requires the user to provide at least two pieces of evidence to be granted access to a protected resource, such as a cloud service.

 The pieces of evidence that can be used as authentication factors can be grouped into four categories: